jxph025319/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   learner requests a certificate or when edX staff triggers a regrade.
 In these courses, most entries are for learners who are in a certificate eligible track and have passed the course.
-* For other courses, certificates are issued in batches by a script. / This script generates grades for learners who are enrolled in the course at that time and issues certificates. // This script creates a row for each learner who is enrolled in the course at that time and issues certificates. / If the certificate process is run again, the table is updated.
+* For other courses, edX runs a script that generates grades for all learners who are enrolled in the course at that time, creates a row for each of these learners, and issues certificates.
+If edX runs the script again, the script updates the table automatically.

 A sample of the heading row and two data rows in the ``certificates_generatedcertificate`` table follows.